4paradigm/OpenMLDB/docs/en/integration/online_datasources/kafka_connector_demo.md

 ### Note

 Timestamp is in ms, value is set to JsonConvertor, only integer is supported.
-Depends on different messages, other Convertor can be selected.
+Depending on different messages, other Convertor can be selected.

 Connector can be used in earlier versions of Kafka Server, e.g. 1.1.1.
 However, note that the earlier versions may not have Kafka Broker "auto create topics" on.
 You will need to [enable it](https://kafka.apache.org/documentation/#brokerconfigs_auto.create.topics.enable).